ssb22/adjuster/README.md

 `--no-epub`
  : Cancels any earlier `--epub` option in Makefile variables etc

+`--pinch-zoom=`
+ : Path to a downloaded copy of Manuel Stofer's PinchZoom.js for inclusion in the Android browser's EPUB viewer, if you want to enable pinch-zooming of EPUB images on Android 4 and above

 `--android-print`
  : When generating an Android browser, include code to provide a Print option (usually print to PDF) and a simple highlight-selection option.
 The Print option will require Android 4.4, but the app should still run without it on earlier versions of Android.